Transpersonal Art Counsellor MCGI MBACP, HeartMath Coach, Holistic Counsellor.

 I have taken myself through 17 years of self development, counselling, holistic practices, been training for 10 years in these areas, and working for peoples social and emotional betterment for 20 years.
-This in turn has enabled me to aptly support your process with integrity.
+This in turn has made it possible for me to aptly support your process with integrity.

 Curious?
 Please feel free to navigate through my website to discover more.